There are many reasons why your cherry shrimp are dying, and it is crucial to identify the problem as soon as possible to save your colony.

 18 Accidental Poisoning or Toxins

 When your cherry shrimp die suddenly, it’s often difficult to determine the cause.
 While there are many potential culprits, accidental poisoning is the most common.
-This can be caused by toxins on your hands, in the air, or the water.
+This can be caused by toxins on your hands, in the air, or in the water.
 To protect your shrimp, taking precautions and being aware of the dangers is essential.

 One of the most common ways to poison your shrimp is by mistake.
 Many people don’t realize that household cleaners and other chemicals can kill shrimp.
 These toxins can easily contaminate the water and cause rapid death.
 It’s essential to keep all chemicals away from your tank and only use products specifically designed for aquariums.